revbayes/revbayes/help/md/dnPhyloCTMC.md

 ## description
 The parameters of a phylogenetic model -- a tree topology with branch lengths, a substitution model that describes how observations evolve over the tree, etc. -- collectively form a distribution called the _phylogenetic continuous-time Markov chain_.

-dnPhyloCTMC gives the probability distribution of the character state vectors at the leaves of a phylogenetic tree, given an phylogenetic continuous-time Markov chain model.
+dnPhyloCTMC gives the probability distribution of the character state vectors at the leaves of a phylogenetic tree, given a phylogenetic continuous-time Markov chain model.

 ## details